 This dip is such a universal piece.
 It is great for so many things.
-Dip is always functional for parties or entertaining or if you just want to snack on a simple treat and munch to your heart’s content.
+The dip is always functional for parties or entertaining or if you just want to snack on a simple treat and munch to your heart’s content.

 Here are some great options for using your French Onion dip.
 Don’t toss out the leftovers, you can absolutely put them to use!
 No waste needed in this scenario.